 Relationships Nature of the relationship Huston and Huston Holdings Corp. ("Huston") Huston and Huston Holdings Corp. is a private company controlled by Anthony Huston, an officer and director of the Company which provides management services to the Company.
 Rockford Resources LLC ("Rockford") Rockford is a private company controlled by Patrick Smith, a director of the Company which provides director services to the Company.
 0897877 BC Ltd. ("0897877 BC") 0897877 BC is a private company controlled by Brian Budd, a director of the Company which provides director services to the Company.
+Beattie Battery Technology Innovations ("Beattie") Beattie is a private company controlled by Dr. Shane Beattie, Chief Technology Officer of the Company, which provided technical services to the Company, until Dr. Beattie's death in July 2020.
 Taiga Mining Company, Inc. ("Taiga") Taiga is a private company and a Control person of the Company on accordance with Policy 4.1 of the TSX Venture Exchange Corporate Finance Manual.